ambitus/aionz-st-document-intelligence-with-rhaiis-leveraging-ibm-spyre/README.md

-# AI on IBM Z Spyre enhanced Document Summarizer Solution Template
+# AI on Spyre Accelerator for IBM Z & IBM LinuxONE Document Summarizer Solution Template

 This repository contains code for summarizing documents using Spyre with Red Hat AI Inference Server.
 This is an [AI on IBM Z solution template](https://ambitus.github.io/aionz-solution-templates/) for document summarization using Spyre.
 This solution template provides an example on how to deploy RHAIIS in an IBM Z environment, while making use of Spyre, Granite models, and more.